AkshayaNarayana/UMBC-DATA606-Capstone/docs/Resume.md

 - Python for Data Science - Cognitiveclass, IBM	 (Jun 2020)
 - Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning	 (Aug 2020)

-## Personal Interests
-- I have a passion for baking and exploring new places.

 ## Projects
 - https://github.com/AkshayaNarayana/Commodity-Prices